carpentries-incubator/git-novice-branch-pr/_episodes/08-conflict.md

 consider one of these approaches to reducing them:

-- Try breaking large files apart into smaller files so that it is less likely that two authors will be working in the same file at the same time
+- Try breaking large files apart into smaller files so that it is less likely that you will be working in the same file at the same time in different branches
-- Clarify who is responsible for what areas with your collaborators
-- Discuss what order tasks should be carried out in with your collaborators so that tasks that will change the same file won't be worked on at the same time
+- Create branches focused on separable tasks so that your work won't overlap in files

 > ## Create a conflict between branches and resolve it
 >